EOEPCA/workspace/meetings.md

+# Agenda 20241001

+- trimmed down workspace-api for v2.0, see Compatibility matrix (https://github.com/EOEPCA/workspace/issues/24)

+- clean deployments of workspace components to follow, there will be one global Workspace UI for demonstration and each user/team will have its own dedicated Workspace UI

+- present slides and sketch demo for Q2/2024 review, Q3/2024 outlook

 # Agenda 20240917

 - aligned on process how CRDs can be rolled out on cluster by making them part of ArgoCD deployment

 - pipeline adapted to rollout latest version of Workspace UI with all connected buckets to a workspace

+> [!Note]
+> Upcoming:
+> - link external buckets via Storage Layer API (and subsequently expose capabilities in Workspace UI)
+> - Storage Layer API endpoint documentation

 # Agenda 20240903